-There is a lot of similarities between B series and A8000, based on similar visual appeal and the A8000 is larger.
+There are a lot of similarities between the B series and A8000, based on similar visual appeal and the A8000 is larger.
 The A8000 is designed for a superior fit that spreads out the weight more evenly compared to designs that put all the weight at one point of contact.

 The A8000 feels slightly big in my ears and due to that larger size, it may not fit very small ears.
 The insertion depth is not too deep so you can still hear some ambient noise sneaking in.

-Out of the box, the Final A8000 sounds remarkably clean with elevated treble and surprisingly it is not spiky while treble stands out.
+Out of the box, the Final A8000 sounds remarkably clean with an elevated treble, and surprisingly it is not spiky while the treble stands out.
 Staging is effortlessly wide and deep, the vocal is distanced with a recessed mid-bass tuning yet it is uncurtained and spatially well defined.

 The A8000 presentation delivers a lot of micro-detail with great control over sudden volume changes in orchestral works that require excellent dynamic range, with terrific response speed while keeping articulation smooth.

-As usual, we are letting the earphones to run in and impressions will be made pairing the A8000 with a handful of sources.
-Final has put some note on their website for the burn-in process and they stated a long time (150-200 hours) is required before the aging effects on this product level off.
+As usual, we are letting the earphones run in and impressions will be made by pairing the A8000 with a handful of sources.
+Final has put some notes on their website for the burn-in process and they stated a long time (150-200 hours) is required before the aging effects on this product level off.

 I gave the A8000 15 hours a day for roughly 2 weeks with the cables swapped from my burnt-in E5000.
 From memory, the bass becomes less shy, and the initial treble sparkle is tamed.

-If you are familiar with Final’s high-end range of offerings you will find A8000’s bass similar to the D8000, nicely extended, impactful and clean but not lacking.
+If you are familiar with Final’s high-end range of offerings you will find the A8000’s bass similar to the D8000, nicely extended, impactful, and clean but not lacking.

 Bass guitar/ kick drums are nicely separated with multiple instruments in the mix easily tracing and with zero smear.
 The dynamic range of the low-end is superb with a very tight note reproduction and low distortion at high volume.

-The lows transition smoothly and blend naturally into the mids, which is pressed down slightly to boost clarity and resolution along with some humps in the upper mids.
+The lows transition smoothly and blend naturally into the mids, which are pressed down slightly to boost clarity and resolution along with some humps in the upper mids.